List of Equipment You Need to Make Soap at Home

 There’s a pretty wide range of temperatures that the lye solution and oils can be before mixing them together.
 Depending on the recipe and which soapmaker you ask, this can vary anywhere from room temperature to 125°F (52°C).

 To keep track of the temperature of your lye solution and oils, you’ll need an accurate thermometer.
-While I got by for many years with a simple candy making thermometer, like THIS ONE, an infrared laser thermometer, like one of THESE, is light years easier to use and highly recommended!
+While I got by for many years with a simple candy making thermometer, like THIS ONE, an infrared laser thermometer, like THIS, is light years easier to use and highly recommended!

 3. Immersion Blender (Stick Blender)